How to Resize Images in Google Sheets

 Drag and drop your images into the upload area, or click to select them from your computer.

-Check Show preview of selected files to review the images before uploading.
+Check Show preview of selected files to review and reorder the images before uploading.

-Result: Drive Explorer Pro uploads each image to your selected Google Drive folder and inserts the preview into your sheet at the size you set in Settings.
-You don't need to add the files to Google Drive manually before inserting.
+Result: Drive Explorer Pro uploads each image to your selected Google Drive folder and inserts the preview at the size you set in Settings.

 Conclusion